 - Individual and group counseling (procedure codes H0004 and H0005)

-An existing clinical relationship occurs when a person has received at least one in-person or synchronous audiovisual outpatient mental health service from the same provider within the six months prior to the initial service delivered by synchronous telephone (audio-only) technology.
-The six-month requirement for at least one in-person or synchronous audiovisual service prior to the initial synchronous telephone (audio-only) service may not be waived.
+An existing clinical relationship occurs when a person has received at least one in-person or synchronous audiovisual SUD service (comprehensive assessment, individual or group counseling, MAT, outpatient or residential withdrawal management, or residential treatment services) from the same provider within the six months prior to the initial service delivered by synchronous telephone (audio-only) technology.
+The six-month requirement for at least one in-person or synchronous audiovisual service by the same billing provider prior to the initial synchronous telephone (audio-only) service may not be waived.

-The provider is required to conduct at least one in-person or synchronous audiovisual outpatient mental health service every rolling 12 months from the date of the initial service delivered by synchronous telephone (audio-only) technology unless the person receiving services and the provider agree that an in-person or synchronous audiovisual service is clinically contraindicated, or the risks or burdens of an in-person or synchronous audiovisual service outweigh the benefits.
-See manual for additional information.
+The billing provider is required to conduct at least 1 in-person or synchronous audiovisual SUD service (comprehensive assessment, individual or group counseling, MAT, outpatient or residential withdrawal management, or residential treatment services) every rolling 12 months from the date of the initial service delivered by synchronous telephone (audio-only) technology unless the person receiving services and the billing provider agree that an in-person or synchronous audiovisual service is clinically contraindicated, or the risks or burdens of an in-person or synchronous audiovisual service outweigh the benefits.
+The decision to waive the 12-month requirement applies to that particular rolling 12-month period and the basis for the decision must be documented in the person’s medical record.
+Examples of when a synchronous telephone (audio-only) service may be more clinically appropriate or beneficial than an in-person or synchronous audiovisual service include, but are not limited to, the following:

 A cardiac rehabilitation program in which the cardiac monitoring is done using telephonically transmitted electrocardiograms (ECGs) to a remote site is not a benefit of Texas Medicaid.

-For the diagnosis, evaluation and treatment of a mental health or substance use condition, the following office and other outpatient services may be provided by synchronous telephone (audio-only) technology if clinically appropriate and safe, as determined by the provider, and agreed to by the client receiving services.
-Whenever possible, HHSC encourages face-to-face interaction, such as an in-person visit, as well as the use of synchronous audiovisual technology over synchronous telephone (audio-only) technology of telemedicine and telehealth services.
+For the diagnosis, evaluation and treatment of a mental health or substance use condition, as well as non-behavioral health conditions, the following office and other outpatient services may be provided by synchronous telephone (audio-only) technology if clinically appropriate and safe, as determined by the provider, and agreed to by the client receiving services.
+Whenever possible, HHSC encourages face-to-face interaction, such as an in-person visit, as well as the use of synchronous audiovisual technology over synchronous telephone (audio-only) technology for telemedicine and telehealth services.
 Therefore, providers must document in the client’s medical record the reason(s) for why services were delivered by synchronous telephone (audio-only) technology.
-Established patient services provided by synchronous telephone (audio-only) technology must be billed using modifier FQ.
+Established patient services for mental health or substance use conditions provided by synchronous telephone (audio-only) technology must be billed using modifier FQ.
+Established patient services for non-behavioral health conditions provided by synchronous telephone (audio-only) technology must be billed using modifier 93.

 Procedure code 99211 may be delivered by synchronous telephone (audio-only) technology during certain public health emergencies only.